WillLiu360/maximilian/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/equinoxfitness/maximilian/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/equinoxfitness/maximilian/blob/master/CONTRIBUTING.md) for details on regarding issues and the process for submitting pull requests to us.

 ## Versioning